aspose-omr-cloud/aspose-omr-cloud-dotnet/README.md

 3. Start using [OMR functions](https://docs.aspose.cloud/display/omrcloud/API+Specifications) and get recognition results.

-Check [Console Client](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/tree/master/Aspose.OMR.ConsoleClient) solution for a simple demonstration of how OMR functions can be called from your code.
+Check [Aspose.OMR.Demo](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/tree/master/SDK/Aspose.OMR.Demo) solution for a simple demonstration of how OMR functions can be called from your code.

 ## How does it work?